-- No need to own a horse to participate.
+- No rider needs to own a horse.

 - Classes are offered in four ability levels: beginner, novice, intermediate, open.
 Any combination of ability levels on a team is permissible, but it is advantageous to have at least one rider in every class to be competitive as a team.

 - Riders in grades 6-8 are eligible for Middle School Teams while riders in grade 9-12 compete at the High School level.